carmen-timpau/BBO-Capstone-Project/README.md

 For optimal navigability, _every week’s Bayesian Optimisation ML pipeline developed_ has been structured in packages (folders containing a blank `__init__.py` file, along with corresponding `.py` modules) and/or independent modules (`.py` files), as well as a master standalone `main.py` file, which calls all relevant modules from their corresponding locations in order to execute the respective full Bayesian Optimisation ML pipeline start-to-finish.
 This helps ensure an easier understanding of the flow and logic of each developed BO ML pipeline, while providing a clear and organised structure and allowing anyone to directly inspect integral modules/packages for further details on individual key coding blocks and their objectives.

+The outputs of each weekly BO ML pipeline are all logged in the `diagnostics_results` subfolder within each corresponding week's folder.

 🔩 **[Bayesian Optimisation ML Pipelines](https://github.com/carmen-timpau/BBO-Capstone-Project/tree/main/experiments)**